haile12michael12/php-fullstack-interview-challenges/challenge-18-generators-iterators/frontend-react/README.md

 ## Development

-The frontend is configured to proxy API requests to the backend server running on `http://localhost:8000`.
+The frontend is configured to communicate with the backend server running on `http://localhost:8080`.
 Make sure the backend is running when developing.

+### Pages
+- Home Page: Data processing and performance visualization
+- Dashboard Page: Stream viewer and iterator demonstrations

 ## Building for Production